-There are currently 1,1 billion people in the world who are blind or visually impaired and at least 1 billion more need on-going access to eye care services.
-However, 90% of vision loss cases are preventable.
+In 2020, over 1,1 billion people in the world who were blind or visually impaired and at least 1 billion more needed on-going access to eye care services.
+However, 90% of vision loss cases are preventable or treatable.

-According to the International Agency for the Prevention of Blindness, 90% of those with a visual impairment live in low- and middle-income countries.
-This is due to these countries having limited access to high-quality eye care services.
+According to the International Agency for the Prevention of Blindness (AIPB), 90% of those with a visual impairment live in low- and middle-income countries.
+This is due to these countries having limited access to high-quality eye care services (screenings, eyeglasses, treatments, eye surgeries, but also purchase of equipment and training of health professionals).

-In 2050, vision loss is likely to affect 1.7 billion and more than half the global population will certainly need regular access to eye care services to optimize their vision.
+Without significant investment, vision loss is expected to affect 1.8 billion people by 2050, and more than half of the world's population will likely require ongoing, regular access to eye care.

 UNICEF, a major international partner

 In 2017, L’OCCITANE and its Foundation embarked on a major international partnership with UNICEF.
-This three-year partnership guaranteed a minimum of one million euros a year and has helped in the prevention of childhood blindness of more than 4 million children in Bolivia, Myanmar, and Papua New Guinea.
+This three-year partnership guaranteed a minimum of one million euros a year and has helped in the prevention of childhood blindness of more than 6 million children in Bolivia, Myanmar, and Papua New Guinea (and in Niger).
 This has been done by developing vitamin A supplementation programmes: an essential vitamin for children’s immune systems.
 In 2020, L'OCCITANE and its Foundation renewed this partnership with UNICEF for another three years and extended it across the world to improve the prevention of childhood blindness of more than 3 million new children.

 The Foundation's partners in Burkina Faso

-Thanks to our partnership with Light for the World, we support better access to quality eye care, health care workers are gaining and strengthening their skills and we increase health centers’ capacity by purchasing adequate equipment, for instance.
-The collaborations with Hellen Keller International and Asmae offer blindness prevention care to children respectively in the regions of the Central Plateau and the center of the country.
-With Sightsavers, our ambition is to help eliminate two blinding diseases in the Cascades Region.
+Thanks to our partnership with Light for the World, we support better access to quality eye care, enabling health workers to acquire and strengthen their skills and increasing the capacity of health centers.
+With Sightsavers, our ambition is to help eliminate onchocerciasis and trachoma, two blinding diseases in the Cascades region.

 L'OCCITANE subsidiaries' local partners

-Company subsidiaries also play a crucial role in achieving this goal.
+The company's subsidiaries also play a crucial role in the brand's commitment to sight.
 Every year, they are involved in over thirty projects in partnership with charities in the countries where they are based.
-These projects combatting avoidable blindness are jointly funded by the subsidiaries and the L’OCCITANE Foundation.
+These projects to combat avoidable blindness, which were historically co-financed by both the subsidiaries and the L'OCCITANE Foundation, are now financed exclusively by the subsidiaries, which thus maintain a special relationship with their local partners

 Finally, to involve consumers in its charitable activity, L’OCCITANE en Provence has brought out a charity product every year since 2000, with profits* going towards combatting avoidable blindness.
-Over 620,050 euros were raised through sales of 2019 and 2020’s charity soap.
+In 2021-2022, over 693,812 euros were raised through sales of solidarity products.

 *In-store retail price, excluding taxes and the costs of transportation and production